-The Alliance Conference Committee shall be a standing committee of the HEUG Board.
-The Vice President of Alliance should be a member of the Board (appointed).
+The Alliance Program Committee shall be a standing committee of the HEUG Board.
+The Alliance Program Chair should be a member of the Board (appointed) and will report to the Vice President of Education & Engagement.
 All committee appointments must be approved by the HEUG Board of Directors.
-The conference event is a core activity of the HEUG, and the Alliance Conference Committee tasked with the event should be integrated in Board operations and should be accountable to the Board and its members as all other offices.
-It is recommended that the Vice President of Alliance should not serve concurrently in other board offices.
-The Executive Director and Treasurer of the HEUG should serve as exofficio members of the conference committee and will participate in planning meetings.
+The conference event is a core activity of the HEUG, and the Alliance Program Committee tasked with the event should be integrated in Board operations and should be accountable to the Board and its members as all other offices.
+It is recommended that the Alliance Program Chair should not serve concurrently in other board offices.
 As necessary, it is also permissible that the committee be supported by other qualified member representatives (Board members, advisory group members, and other regular members).

-Alliance Conference Committee Structure and Succession
+Alliance Program Committee Structure and Succession

 The succession model for oversight of the annual Alliance Conference is to ensure continuity of experienced HEUG leadership for the annual member event.
-The plan allows for a standard term of four (4) years in conference committee appointments, with new member joining the team based on need.
-In the event a team member departs prior to rotating through the succession, past, experienced team members (Conference Committee "Emeritus") may be appointed for a limited, interim assignment, providing they still meet qualifications as employees of HEUG member organizations.
+The plan allows for a standard term of four (4) years in program committee appointments, with new member joining the team based on need.
+In the event a team member departs prior to rotating through the succession, past, experienced team members (Program Committee "Emeritus") may be appointed for a limited, interim assignment, providing they still meet qualifications as employees of HEUG member organizations.

-Applications for the Conference Committee shall be accepted in response to a call for nominations from employees of Paid (Institutional and System) Member Institutions.
+Applications for the Program Committee shall be accepted in response to a call for nominations from employees of Paid (Institutional and System) Member Institutions.
 The Nominations & Elections Committee shall conduct an initial eligibility screening, review applications and shortlist candidates.
-A conference committee appointing panel will be comprised of no more than 8 persons and membership being outlined as follows:
+A Program committee appointing panel will be comprised of no more than 8 persons and membership being outlined asfollows:

-- VP of Alliance (Panel Chair) - Past Conference Chair
+- Alliance Program Chair (Panel Chair)

-- Program Chair
+- Past Program Chair

-- Conference Assistant
+- Sr. Program Assistant

 - HEUG President

-- HEUG Vice President of Product
+- HEUG Vice of Education & Engagement

 - HEUG Executive Director

-- Director of Events & Meetings
+- Event Program Manager

-The Conference Team Appointing Panel will then conduct interviews via telephone/video-calls with candidates to progress a smaller number of recommend candidates to face to face interviews to be held during the Alliance Conference.
-In the event that face to face interviews can't be conducted during Alliance, all final interviews will be conducted via telephone/video-calls.
+The Program Team Appointing Panel will then conduct interviews via telephone/video-calls with candidatesto progress a smaller number of recommend candidates to face to face interviews to be held during the Alliance Conference.
+In the event that face-to-face interviews can't be conducted during Alliance, all final interviews will be conducted via telephone/video-calls.

 The recommendation of the panel will be determined through review of the nominees' applications and performance in interview, with all panel members expressing their preference (through vote if required).
-The Vice President of Alliance has the 'final say' in the event of failure to reach a unanimous decision.
-The Vice President of Alliance will communicate the results of the appointment process to the Chair of the N&E so that they can be presented to the Board of Directors for confirmation at the April or May Board meeting.
-Once confirmed, the Vice President of Alliance (Chair of the appointment panel) will communicate the results to the successful and unsuccessful candidates
+In the event of a tie, the Alliance Program Chair will act as the tie breaker with the 'final say'.
+The Alliance Program Chair will communicate the results of the appointment process to the Chair of the N&E so that they can be presented to the Board of Directors for confirmation at the April or May Board meeting.
+Once confirmed, the Alliance Program Chair (Chair of the appointment panel) will communicate the results to the successful and unsuccessful candidates